We're looking to craft a community of motivated scholars who:

 Application Short Questions

 - How will the UVA MSDS program help you achieve your short- and long-term goals?
-(150 words)
+(150 words or fewer)

 - Data Science is about solving the world’s most challenging and compelling problems.
 Tell us about a time when you worked on a team to solve a meaningful challenge (the challenge need not be data-related).
 What was the problem, what was your role in solving it, and what was the outcome?
-(250 words)
+(150 words or fewer)

 - Successful data scientists rely on collaborating with a diverse range of stakeholders, and our curriculum intentionally integrates teamwork to prepare you for success across all domains of data science.
 Based upon your background, perspective, attributes, and experiences, how will you contribute to our inclusive community of data scientists?
-(250 words)
+(250 words or fewer)

 A non-refundable application fee of $85 is required prior to submission of the application.